rpsjr/maintainer-tools/Migration-to-version-9-(WIP).md

 Before migrating the first module of a repository, the following tasks must be performed:

-* Add 9.0 branch from 8.0
+* Create 9.0 branch from scratch.
-* Remove all modules (git rm)
-* Edit .travis.yml and README.md to have the proper branch number
+* Add needed metafiles (.travis.yml, LICENSE, .gitignore, README.md), adapting them from the template in https://github.com/OCA/maintainer-quality-tools/tree/master/sample_files to have the proper data.
 * Make 9.0 default branch
 * Remove master branch if it exists